Lethwei: Rules

 Each bout can be booked as a 3, 4 or 5 round fight with 3 minutes per round and a 2-minute break in between rounds.
 Championship bouts are 5 round fights with 3 minutes per round and a 2-minute break between rounds.
+When a knockout occurs the match is done, if no knock out occurs the fight is rescheduled or called a tie.